-Students who feel that they have been mistreated in a manner that is not directly addressed by any of the specific policies identified above are encouraged to refer to the policies and procedures governing student complaints, grievances, and appeals within their school.
-Relevant school policies include the following:
+- 1. Students who feel that they have been mistreated in a manner that is not directly addressed by any of the specific policies identified above are encouraged to refer to the policies and procedures governing student complaints, grievances, and appeals within their school.
+Relevant school policies include the following: - a.
+School of Health Professions: Student Complaint Resolution and Hearing Policy (addresses academic and non-academic issues, including grade appeals) and Academic Misconduct Policy (addresses academic complaints against a student) - b.
+School of Medicine-Lubbock: Student-Faculty Dispute Resolution Policy, Student-Student Dispute Resolution Policy, Part IV Anti-Discrimination and Title IX,

-- School of Health Professions: Student Complaint Resolution and Hearing Policy (addresses academic and non-academic issues, including grade appeals) and Academic Misconduct Policy (addresses academic complaints against a student) - School of Medicine-Lubbock: Student-Faculty Dispute Resolution Policy, Student-Student Dispute Resolution Policy, Part IV Anti-Discrimination and Title IX, - School of Nursing: Academic Grade Challenges/Appeals and Complaint or Grievance Resolution (Non-Grade Related) - School of Pharmacy: NonGrade Grievance Resolution - Graduate School of Biomedical Sciences: Appeals Policy for Students and Grade Appeals Policy
+- c.
+School of Nursing: Academic Grade Challenges/Appeals and Complaint or Grievance Resolution (Non-Grade Related) - d.
+School of Pharmacy: Non-Grade Grievance Resolution - e.
+Graduate School of Biomedical Sciences: Appeals Policy for Students and Grade Appeals Policy - 2.
 Students should process their complaints or appeals through the appropriate channels.
 Procedures are delineated in the policies identified above.
 Students are required to bring their concerns to the designated student affairs officer of their school.
-The student affairs officer in each school is as follows:

-- School of Health Professions: Associate Dean for Admissions and Student Affairs - · School of Medicine-Lubbock: Assistant Dean for Student Affairs - TTUHSC School of Nursing: Assistant Academic Dean for Education Support and Student Affairs - School of Pharmacy: Senior Director for Student Affairs - Graduate School of Biomedical Sciences: Assistant Dean

-The deans of the schools have final authority in resolving disputes related to academic issues, such as grading and promotion, and in non-academic issues involving the school's faculty and staff.
+The student affairs officer in each school is as follows: - a.
+School of Health Professions: Associate Dean for Admissions and Student Affairs - b.
+School of Medicine-Lubbock: Assistant Dean for Student Affairs - c.
+TTUHSC School of Nursing: Assistant Academic Dean for Education Support and Student Affairs - d.
+School of Pharmacy: Senior Director for Student Affairs - e.
+Graduate School of Biomedical Sciences: Assistant Dean - 3.
+The deans of the schools have final authority in resolving disputes related to academic issues, such as grading and promotion, and in non-academic issues involving the school's faculty and staff. - 4.
 Every effort should be made to resolve complaints against faculty and other school personnel at the school level.
-If the complaint is about personnel or services at the institutional level, the student is advised to contact the TTUHSC Office of Student Services in accordance with the following institutional-level student complaint procedures.
-These procedures are also published on the Office of Student Services website.
+If the complaint is about personnel or services at the institutional level, the student is advised to contact TTUHSC Student Affairs in accordance with the following institutional-level student complaint procedures.
+These procedures are also published on the HSC Student Affairs website.

-G. Other Institutional-Level Student Complaint Procedures
+G. OTHER INSTITUTIONAL-LEVEL STUDENT COMPLAINT PROCEDURES

-The procedures defined below apply to student complaints that fall outside the scope of other institutional and school-based policies and procedures governing specific types of student complaints (Student Complaint or Grievance Policies and Procedures), including, for example, student complaints against staff members employed at the institutional level or against TTUHSC administrators.
-The TTUHSC Office of Student Services will administer this institutional policy and will insure that due process is afforded to all concerned.
+The procedures defined below apply to student complaints that fall outside the scope of other institutional and school- based policies and procedures governing specific types of student complaints (Student Complaint or Grievance Policies and Procedures), including, for example, student complaints against staff members employed at the institutional level or against TTUHSC administrators.
+TTUHSC Student Affairs will administer this institutional policy and will ensure that due process is afforded to all concerned.